 The Scheme is a Portfolio Investment Entity ('PIE').
-Under the PIE regime detailed in the Income Tax Act 2007, income is effectively taxed in the hands of the members and therefore income tax expense is not recognised by the Scheme.
-The tax liability arising on income is allocated to members and satisfied either by the cancellation of their units held in the Scheme, or by the members personally.
+Under the PIE regime detailed in the Income Tax Act 2007, income is effectively taxed in the hands of the Members and therefore income tax expense is not recognised by the Scheme.
+The taxable income, deductible expenses and tax credits are attributed to Members in accordance with their proportionate interests in the Scheme, and recognised as part of membership activities in the statement of changes in net assets available for benefits.
+The tax liability arising on income is allocated to Members and satisfied either by the cancellation of their units held in the Scheme, or by the Members personally.
 As a consequence, deferred tax is also not recognised.
-The Scheme settles any PIE tax receivables and payables on behalf of the members.
-The taxable income, deductible expenses and tax credits are attributed to members in accordance with their proportionate interests in the Scheme, and recognised as part of membership activities in the statement of changes in net assets available for benefits.
-Net taxation receivable or payable on behalf of the members under the PIE regime is recognised in the statement of net assets available for benefits.
+Net taxation receivable or payable on behalf of the Members under the PIE regime is recognised in the statement of net assets available for benefits and the Scheme settles any PIE tax receivables and payables on behalf of the Members.